Anshika032/Interactive-F1-RACE-INTELLIGENCE/README.md

 ## Overview

-Race Oracle is a full-stack motorsport intelligence platform that combines machine learning with real-time F1 data.
+Pitwall is a full-stack motorsport intelligence platform that combines machine learning with real-time F1 data.
 It ingests FastF1 telemetry, computes composite driver strength features, and serves predictions via a FastAPI backend to a Next.js frontend with 3D visualization.

 **Core capabilities:**
 - Per-driver finishing position prediction for all 20 drivers before each race